shimspedy/sengov/content/states/new-york/simcha-eichenstein/_index.md

 seo_title: "contact Representative Simcha Eichenstein"
 subheader:
      greeting: Contact Representative Simcha Eichenstein
-     description: Simcha Eichenstein is an American politician from New York.
-He was born on August 6, 1983, to a rabbi from a prominent Bobover rabbinical family in Borough Park, Brooklyn.
-He grew up and attended yeshivas in the same neighborhood.
+     description: Assemblyman Simcha Eichenstein was elected on November 6, 2018, to represent New York’s 48th Assembly District, which includes the neighborhoods of Borough Park and Midwood in Brooklyn.
 description: Contact Representative Simcha Eichenstein of New York.
 Contact information for Simcha Eichenstein includes email address, phone number, and mailing address.
 image: simcha-eichenstein.jpeg
 video: